EgoAlpha/prompt-in-context-learning/Playground.md

 <img width="200%" src="./figures/hr.gif" />

 ## Directly Usage of LLMs
-### 🤩 *These models in the table below are directly accessible via links, The page contains the usage guide and API interface of the model for the convenience of all developers and researchers to expolre and experience.
+### 🤩 *These models in the table below are directly accessible via links, The page contains the usage guide and API interface of the model for the convenience of all developers and researchers to explore and experience.
 The Checkpoints can also obtained by corresponding links.*

 |   Model  | Type | Lab | Playgrounds| Params(B) | Blog/Paper/Github | Checkpoints |Announced Time|
 | :----: | :----: | :----:  | :----: | :----:|:----: |:----:|:----:|